😴

 FAQs

-Why 90 minutes?
+Why 90 minutes specifically?

 How many cycles do I need?

-Can I use this for naps?
+Can I use this calculator for naps?

 Yes.
-For naps, choose either 20-30 minutes (power nap, avoids deep sleep) or 90 minutes (one full cycle).
-Avoid 45-60 minute naps.
+For naps, choose either 20-30 minutes (power nap, avoiding deep sleep) or 90 minutes (one complete cycle).
+Avoid 45-60 minute naps as waking occurs during deep sleep, causing grogginess.

 Does this work for shift workers?